 McMartin graduated from Central in 1990 with a bachelor’s of arts degree in physical education.
 He earned a master's degree in liberal studies from Wake Forest University (N.C.) in 1992 in liberal studies.

 While at Central, McMartin served as a student coach under hall of fame coach Ron Schipper for two seasons after a career-ending injury.
 He was also a student coach at Oskaloosa High School in 1987.

 McMartin is also a veteran track and field coach.
 He was head men's and women's coach at Beloit from 1995-2000 and interim head coach at Illinois Wesleyan in 1994.
 McMartin was an assistant at De Pauw from 2000-03, at Rochester from 1994-95 and at Illinois Wesleyan in 1994.

 McMartin’s wife Laurie is also a 1990 graduate of Central and they have two children.

 Office phone: (641) 628-7609

 Video: Learn more about playing football at Central

 Pella, IA 50219

-Cody Baethke, tight ends, kickers
+Cody Baethke, safeties